AcademySoftwareFoundation/tac/process/lifecycle.md

 An initial review of a proposal submitted to the TAC should be conducted within two to four weeks following acceptance of a project contribution proposal.

 The TAC may consider the project for approval at the proposed stage during the meeting it is presented at, provided there is a quorum of TAC voting members present.
 If there is not a quorum of TAC voting members present or if the TAC is not ready to consider the project for approval during the meeting, the TAC may consider discussing and/or voting on the project proposal via email or postpone the vote to a future meeting.
-An affirmative vote majority vote of the TAC is required to accept a new TAC Project.
+An affirmative majority vote of the TAC is required to accept a new TAC Project.

 # Stages